 |All Outlook Items||CTRL+ALT+O|

-Outlook 2013 and Outlook 2016 have separate search scope options for “All Mailboxes” and the “Current Mailbox”.
+Outlook has separate search scope options for “All Mailboxes” and the “Current Mailbox”.
 Sadly, there are no separate keyboard shortcuts for this.
 Instead, it uses the CTRL+ALT+A keyboard shortcut to search “All Mailboxes” when multiple mailboxes are configured.

 When you have multiple mailboxes configured and want to search the current mailbox only, you can either change the default Search scope or use the method discussed in the “Search query refinements section”.